History & Impact

 akissiloff@ithaca.edu

-Ari consults on issues ranging from website operations, search engine optimization, kit construction, and grant support.
-He is an Assistant Professor at the Roy H. Park School of Communications at Ithaca College, teaching courses in presentations, design, web and Internet of things technology, video, and National Parks.
+Ari is Project Look Sharp’s lead consultant for our website, promotion and outreach.
+Ari works on a broad range of issues for PLS including website operations, search engine optimization, kit construction, and grant support.
+He is working with Chris on outreach and promotion for the ML3 initiative to school librarians and preservice programs in 50 states as part of the IMLS grant.
+Ari is an Assistant Professor at the Roy H. Park School of Communications at Ithaca College, teaching courses in presentations, design, web and Internet of things technology, video, and National Parks.

 Technical Assistant